pixlee/android-sdk/doc/kotlin/API.md

         - [Conversion](#Conversion)

 ## Album and Product Features
-To prepare to load the photos, you'll need the codes below
+To prepare to load the content, you'll need the codes below
 ### Initialization
 ```kotlin
 #!kotlin